isc-at/cpipe-for-AoC2020/README.md

+This is a practical example how cpipe can be used to communicate with modules written in a different
-This is an example based on [Advent of Code](https://adventofcode.com/) contest.
+programming language as a somewhat realistic case based on [Advent of Code](https://adventofcode.com/) contest.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.